gbadev-org/tonc/content/asm.md

 ### memcpy16() {#ssec-cpy-16}

 The job of the halfword copier `memcpy16()` isn't really copying halfwords.
 If possible, it'll use `memcpy32()` for addresses that can use it, and do the remaining halfword parts (if any) itself.
-Because it doesn't do much copying on its own we don't have to waste IWRAM with it; the routine can stay as a normal THUMB function in ROM.
+Because it doesn't do much copying on its own we don't have to waste IWRAM with it; the routine can stay as a normal Thumb function in ROM.

 Two factors decide whether or not jumping to `memcpy32()` is beneficial.
 First is the number of halfwords (`hwcount`) to copy.
 I've ran a number of checks and it seems that the break-even point is about 6 halfwords.
-At that point, the power of word copies in IWRAM already beats out the cost of function-call overhead and THUMB/ROM code.
+At that point, the power of word copies in IWRAM already beats out the cost of function-call overhead and Thumb/ROM code.

 The second is whether the incoming source and destination addresses can be resolved to word addresses.
 This is true if bit 1 of the source and destinations are equal (bit 0 is zero because these are valid halfword addresses), in other words: `(src^dst)&2` should not be zero.
 If it resolvable, do one halfword copy to word-align the addresses if necessary, then call `memcpy32()` for all the word copies.
 After than, adjust the original halfword stuff and if there is anything left (or if `memcpy32()` couldn't be used) copy by halfword.